aeviator/uopeople/README.md

-# uopeople
-Course Work for BSCS from College Program at UoPeople
+# Course Work for BSCS